linuxclusterfsck/Twitch-Bot/README.md

 4. Create a new map
 5. Public online map to share with the world
 6. Click extensions and check the github extension.
 7. Put a title in your new map and save it to github.
-This will initiate an authentication protocol that you must accept to be able to save your mindmup files on github.
+This will initiate an authentication protocol that you must accept to be able to save/load your mindmup files stored on github.